 1. Control your expenses and income

-The first thing I want you to do is write down how much money you spend and earn in a month.
+The first thing I want you to do is to write down how much money you spend and earn in a month.
 Make sure to note the date and the reason you spent x amount of money.
 After one month you have a good overview of your money management and you can now adjust your expenses.

 Do you really need that magazine subscription if you don’t read it?

-Are you sure you couldn’t have bought a used lamp from ebay?
+Are you sure you couldn’t have bought a used lamp from eBay?

 Now I’m not saying to cut back everything, especially not if it brings joy to your life.
 There are other strategies as well so that you are able to live without worrying about money all the time.
 It’s just a good starting point to overthink your whole cash flow and see where you may be able to adjust your spending habits.

 2. Start applying the 5x rule on your purchases and also consider not buying it

 The 5x rule says that if you cannot afford to buy *insert desired product* five times, you cannot afford to buy it one time.
 This leaves you with a comfortable puffer after you’ve made a purchase.

 Another tactic would be to just wait 1-2 weeks with the purchase once you decided you want something.
 Waiting a short time span will truly show how much you need the product.
 If you forgot about it or were still living comfortably without it, reconsider your desire to purchase it in the first place.
 On the other hand, if you were thinking about it all day, go ahead, you’ve earned it ;-)